bsmith89/longev-mgen/doc/submission.md

-To further check the robustness of our phylogeny, a second maximum likelihood tree was constructed based on the _rpoB_ gene, which is generally not thought to be transmitted horizontally (despite exceptions [@Kim2013]), This approach also recapitulated the published topology (See Supplementary Results).
+To further check the robustness of our phylogeny, a second maximum likelihood tree was constructed based on the _rpoB_ gene, which is generally not thought to be transmitted horizontally (despite exceptions [@Kim2013]), This approach also recapitulated the published topology (results not shown).
 <!--
-TODO: Supplementary results
+TODO: Add these to the Supplementary results
 -->
 The estimated phylogeny shows
 that the newly generated MAGs encompass most of the